 - With other trustees, to ensure that the organisation functions within the legal and financial requirements of a charitable organisation that strives to achieve best practice.

-Responsibilities of Business Trustee
+Responsibilities of Digital Trustee

 - Draw on your networks to support our work.

-- Successful track record in business.
+- Successful track record in digital marketing or e-commerce.

 - Experience of working at a senior management / leadership level.

 - Ability to work as part of a team and willingness to take collective responsibility for the governance of our charity.

 - Ability to work at a strategic level, think creatively and criticise constructively.

 - Good, independent judgement and a willingness to speak your mind.

 - A firm belief in and commitment to BDDWA’s mission.

 - Commitment to Nolan’s seven principles of public life: selflessness, integrity, objectivity, accountability, openness, honesty and leadership.

 - An understanding of the legal duties, responsibilities and liabilities of trusteeship.